 There’s no doubt about it—federal motor carrier safety regulations are complicated.
 It’s time-consuming for a fleet of any size to manage compliance.
 However, there are a few things you can do to make FMCSA compliance easier, faster, and less costly to your business.
 Here are three fleet management tips to help your fleet stay compliant and reduce administrative overhead.

 During roadside inspections (or if your fleet is ever audited), you’ll want to be confident that your HOS logs are accurate, complete, and easy to access.
 That’s why it’s so important to choose an ELD solution that’s easy for drivers and compliance managers to use.
-For example, Samsara’s ELD compliance solution offers an FMCSA-approved ELD and user-friendly Driver App that works with any Android or iOS device.
+For example, Samsara’s ELD compliance solution offers an FMCSA-registered ELD and user-friendly Driver App that works with any Android or iOS device.
 With built-in WiFi hotspots, Samsara eliminates the need for cellular data plans and keeps your fleet compliant, even in areas without cellular reception.
 Plus, Samsara also offers a Compliance Dashboard, giving your back office at-a-glance visibility into HOS violations, unidentified driving, and unassigned hours.
 This helps you easily monitor compliance across your fleet and avoid violations.

 Of all roadside violations, 30% are connected to lights and more than 11% are related to tires—which means maintenance issues can quickly add up to a high CSA score.
 To keep your fleet running smoothly and your CSA score low, implement a preventative maintenance program and make sure drivers are completing pre- and post-trip inspections.
 For example, Samsara allows your drivers to seamlessly submit paperless DVIRs, which are immediately uploaded to a Maintenance Dashboard for mechanics to address.